Thierry Petit

-Biography
+Early life

 Born into a working-class family, Thierry Petit grew up in the Nièvre department of France before beginning his studies at the Institut National des Télécommunications (now known as Télécom SudParis).

+Career

 A trained engineer, he began working in 1995 for interactive agencies like Planète Interactive and Brainsoft.
 However, at a young age, Thierry Petit threw himself into entrepreneurship and in September 1999 he created the first French price comparison site on the web, Toobo.com, which was met with immediate success, before being sold a few months later to Liberty Surf for €15 million.

 After this first entrepreneurial success, Thierry Petit decided in 2002 to take over the management of the performance art magazine Mouvement.
 An admirer of dance, this experience allowed him to also discover the publishing market which up until this point had been unknown ground for him.
 Previously in economic difficulty, the magazine turned its fortunes around thanks to a new business model and numerous partnerships.

 In 2004, Thierry Petit fulfilled another dream: to travel around the world for two years with his wife.